 An estate sale was held on March 30th, 1958 to sell off the remainder of Gein’s belongings.
-The house, which had become a tourist attraction and made the community uncomfortable, mysteriously burned the night before.
+The house, which had become a tourist attraction and made the community uncomfortable, mysteriously burned to the ground not long before the auction.
 Emden Schey bought the farm, the outbuildings and the homestead site for $4,658.
 Over the years he tore down the outbuildings, planted trees, and eventually sold off most of the property.
 The 40-acre homestead site, however, remained in the family.
 Schey passed it down to his grandson, Mike Fischer.

 In 2006, Fisher attempted to sell the property on ebay, asking $250,000 for “Ed Geins Farm … The REAL deal!”
 Fisher told the press he was “just a guy who got stuck with this white elephant” and was tired of the “frustrations and the headaches.”